-- The Governmental Accounting Standards Board has issued the following pronouncements which will be implemented in the years required.
+- GASB has issued the following pronouncements which will be implemented in the years required.
 The effects of the implementation of these pronouncements are not known at this time. - Statement No. 87 Leases.
-Effective for fiscal years beginning after June 15, 2021. - Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period.
-Effective for fiscal years beginning after December 15, 2020. - Statement No. 91 Conduit Debt Obligations.
+Effective for fiscal years beginning after June 15, 2021. - Statement No. 91 Conduit Debt Obligations.
 Effective for fiscal years beginning after December 15, 2021. - Statement No. 92 Omnibus 2020.
 Effective for fiscal years beginning after June 15, 2021. - Statement No. 93 Replacement of Interbank Offered Rates.
 Effective for fiscal years beginning after June 15, 2021. - Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 Effective for fiscal years beginning after June 15, 2022. - Statement No. 96 Subscription-Based Information Technology Arrangements.
 Effective for fiscal years beginning after June 15, 2022. - Statement No. 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
 Effective for fiscal years beginning after June 15, 2021.